Becoming a Client of The Law Office of Brian C. Perlin, P.A.

-By Property I mean your assets in general.
+By “Property,” we are referring to your assets in general.
 Make a list of the assets you own or control.
-At this point, you do not need to identify insurance policy numbers and exact dollar values.
-Rather think through your assets in terms of their nature (cash, stocks, bonds, real estate, etc.); their value in thousands of dollars; and your ownership interest: Do you own assets in your name only, in joint tenancy with someone else, or through a trust agreement or some other arrangement?
+Think through your assets in terms of their nature (cash, stocks, bonds, real estate, etc.), their approximate value, and the way in which you hold ownership (i.e., Do you own assets in your name only, in joint tenancy with someone else, or through a trust agreement or some other arrangement?)
 Be sure to include often-overlooked assets like life insurance (the death benefit, not the cash value), business interests, and any inheritance you may expect to receive.

 Who would you name to make decisions for you if you could no longer do so yourself?
 Would the same person handle your finances and your personal and health care decisions?
 Who would care for your minor children?
 How would you distribute your assets to your heirs?
 Would you prefer to spare your heirs the potential cost and hassles of the probate process?
 Would you like to minimize the impact of estate taxes… or maximize the impact of a charitable bequest?
 Is there someone in your family with special needs for whom you would like to provide?
 Is there someone who perhaps should not receive a great deal of (or any) money without some outside oversight?

 When you are ready to schedule a consultation, please call 305-443-3104 or click here to Request a Complimentary Consultation.
-Either way, I will get in touch with you promptly to schedule some time together.
-Please download my Confidential Client Questionnaire to get you started thinking about some critical information you will need.
+Someone from our office will promptly be in touch to schedule a consultation.
+Prior to the consultation, please download and complete our Confidential Client Questionnaire.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.